reactive-python/reactpy/src/py/docs/source/specs.rst

 VDOM Mimetype
 -------------

-A set of definitions that explain how iDOM creates a virtual representation of the document object model.
+A set of definitions that explain how IDOM creates a virtual representation of the document object model.
 We'll begin by looking at a bit of HTML that we'll convert into its VDOM representation: